-Student Transportation of Eastern Ontario (STEO) provides transportation services for Catholic District School Board of Eastern Ontario (CDSBEO) and the Upper Canada District School Board (UCDSB).
+Student Transportation of Eastern Ontario (STEO) provides transportation services for the Catholic District School Board of Eastern Ontario (CDSBEO) and the Upper Canada District School Board (UCDSB).

-The organization is an effective and efficient operation which oversees the student transportation requirements of the 33,025 students daily.
+The organization is an effective and efficient operation which oversees the transportation of approximately 31,700 students daily.